wp-plugins/wp-embed-facebook/readme.txt

 == Description ==

-This plugin embeds public the content of a Facebook page directly into a wordpress post.
+This plugin embeds public content of a Facebook page directly into a wordpress post.

 = Supported Embeds =
 * Public Posts